 Breastfeeding can bring fulfilment and joy to both mother and child alike.
 These feelings are augmented by the hormones prolactin and oxytocin which pave the way for a nurturing and loving relationship between the duo.
 However, taking into consideration the hectic routine of a new mother, too much focus is given to the baby and mother’s nutrition is often overlooked.
 As a result, both the quality and quantity of breastmilk is affected.

 The following are the three basic requirements of a healthy breastfeeding snack:

 Any breastfeeding snack should be nutritious.
 Post-pregnancy your responsibilities do not decrease, in fact, they increase.
-You cannot eat your favourite unhealthy food after childbirth, not for a few months at least because whatever you eat goes to your baby.
 So, as long as you breastfeed, you must eat healthy and nutritious food.
 You should opt for whole grain, nuts, organic fruits, and veggies that give you the added boost that you need for energy.

 2. Easiness to Prepare

 Being a mommy is a full-time job, and you will have no time to make those snacks that you ate earlier which required lots of effort and a whole lot of time.
 Hence, you should look for snacks that are easy-to-make and provide you with instant energy, The ideal breastfeeding snack should require minimal effort and less time for preparation.

 Some foods such as oatmeal are believed to enhance lactation and milk supply.
 So, it becomes important to eat foods that help in lactation.
 If you are having trouble producing milk, you must include lactation-boosting foods in your diet.